-This morning I talked with Emily from Dream Career about promoting their free HiSET help tools and was blown away.
+This morning I talked with Emily from Imagine Results about promoting their free HiSET help tools and was blown away.
 Sell your stuff where they buy it she said.
 Pretty simple for most businesses right?
 If I sell gum, I sell it at convenience stores, grocery stores, candy machines, vending machines in the workplace, etc…

 Emily explained that instead of normal ads she decided to promote their practice tests for the GED test on career websites.
 People who are looking for a better job might realize that having a GED diploma will help them to get a better job!
 Get the point now?
 Get obvious about where your products are on offer.
 So, not only where your customers are buying, but at the most opportune time as well.

 So what does this have to do with your business?
 Seriously, it has everything to do with it.
 If you are using online video to attract customers instead of just throwing them up all over and tweeting the crap out of them and spamming your Facebook friends, place them where your clients will watch them.

 Figure out where your target audience is, when they are there, and position your videos right in front of them, in their time of need.
 The rest falls right into place, doesn’t it?